Shiny White Suburban

 My friend also happened to be a Christian missionary who’d been tortured in a prison camp for ten months after crossing into North Korea to protest the inhumane treatment of children.

-Our twenty year friendship - before and after Jimmy Carter secured his release from North Korea - included day-long adventures, open-mouthed laughter, bitchy fights, and ripping off our shirts on the dance floor.
+Our twenty year friendship - before and after Jimmy Carter secured his release from North Korea - included day-long adventures, open-mouthed laughter, bitchy arguments, and ripping off our shirts on the dance floor.
 Sometimes, in the purple hours of the evening, he’d close his eyes and deliver messages from my ancestors.
 Once, he offered my entire family foot massages.

 In the last few months of his life, I’d grown scared of his increasing aggression, and I was pissed that he’d refused all attempts at help.
 I was a new mom trying to figure out how to stay sane in the face of new responsibilities and scant sleep.
 Not responding to his voicemail was an act of self-preservation, I decided.
-Radical self-care.

 Soon after leaving me the voicemail, he walked into an open field in San Diego and struck a match.